 This entry is an excerpt from Big Buzz’s 13-page “Complete Data-Driven eBook to Storytelling Marketing.”
-To download the full version, click this link or fill out the form at the bottom of this page.
+To download the full version, click this link.
 While the data was culled from senior living professionals, our findings have applications across the spectrum of healthcare marketing.

 Throughout history and across every culture, stories have been passed down from generation to generation to entertain, educate or inspire.
 Storytelling started as an oral tradition then evolved to pictures even before writing existed.
 (Think rock art.)
 A memorable story discloses previously unknown information, offers a new perspective on known information or reveals an unforeseen twist or development.
 Aesop’s Fables, the Arabian Nights and Shakespeare’s plays are just a few examples of history’s best-known stories.

 In marketing, storytelling is primarily used to bolster brand loyalty.
 Giles Lury, author of How Coca-Cola Took Over the World: And 100 More Amazing Stories About The World’s Greatest Brands and Prisoner and the Penguin: And 75 Other Marketing Stories, suggests the effectiveness of storytelling in marketing ties back to a deeply rooted human need for entertainment.

 People defined storytelling primarily as a means to evoke feeling or elicit an emotional response.
 The feeling may be one of pleasure, a sense of belonging, a sense of loyalty or confirmation of previous experiences, thoughts or feelings.
 One respondent described this synapse as the moment “the potential buyer, user or client can identify with the brand as it holds their same values or ideas.”